Project introduction and background information

 Crowdsourcing is a rapidly growing concept that is slowly integrating the design world, online.
 Due to the abundance of online tasks, crowdsourcing has the opportunity to be implemented into education.
 Motivation, match to the learning objectives and support from the university are among important factors to realize this.
 Regarding the attitude of students and faculty towards the integration of crowdsourcing in design education we can conclude that the majority of staff and students reacted positively towards the proposition of integrating CS into ID education.
 Only 17% of participants were negative about the concept, which shows that there is wide support for integration of crowdsourcing in education.
 But, we also find that students and staff do require that the integration is properly evaluated and well organized, before it is fully implemented into the educational model.
 Generally teachers were more critical than students, when it comes to the integration of CS.
 They tend to see more bottlenecks and technical complications, but it is unknown whether this is due to staff having a different (more time-consuming) role in the process, or because they have a more critical view in general.
 This positive attitude though is not entirely backed up by EduCrowd’s recommender system data (from two week study with 10 ID students).
 Students’ average rating was M=1.7 (scale from 0 to 4, min: 0,max: 4).
 However, they thought that the tasks presented in EduCrowd were original (M=2.2; scale from 0 to 4, min: 0, max: 4) and attractive (M=2.3; scale from 0 to 4, min: 0, max: 4).
 Regarding important criteria for students and faculty when selecting crowdsourcing tasks to fit within design education we can conclude that “matchmaking” between available tasks and a student’s profile was deemed important.
 This finding lead to the 24 development of Educrowd.tue.nl, a recommender system (among others) that aims to be the virtual matchmaker.
 A rather surprising result is that it is not money, but the task experience itself, which is the greatest motivator for students.
 Students tend to perceive the prize as an added bonus for putting in a lot of work, but they claim to get their main motivation for working in real-life projects.
 Regarding the most convenient medium to implement the integration of crowdsourcing in design education we can conclude that Educrowd.tue.nl is an important first step in addressing the matchmaking need that was previously described.
 The results from the co-creation session showed that not only the researchers involved, but also the educational staff was considering this databasedriven recommendation system.

-Please have a look at the downloads on the right.
+Please have a look at the downloads.